cbosoft/blog/_posts/2024-08-02-shakemyleg.md

 However, I encountered a problem...
 In my use-case for this interpreter, I need the `StateMAchine` to be threadsafe (i.e., I need it to be `Send+Sync`) and `Rc` is **not** thread safe.
 Damn.
 But `Arc` is!
 So just move to `Arc`?
 Yup, that works!
 Though, if you really want to use `Rc` instead, I locked the `Arc` usage behind a `thread_safe` feature flag.

-<div class="colourbox">As I was writing this I realised I don't actually need to use (`A`)`Rc`s to do this, a simple `Box` will do fine.
+<div class="colourbox">As I was writing this I realised I don't actually need to use (<code>A</code>)<code>Rc</code>s to do this, a simple <code>Box</code> will do fine.
 So while this is kinda wrong, I'll leave it here.
 At least I learned about feature flags, testing for send+sync behaviour, and why writing this blog is useful.</div>

 # Conclusion
 This was a really satisfying wee project!
 SML is now live in use in my instrumentation software, pending rigorous testing. `Rust` and `cargo` really make developing a breeze.
 Need a a package? `cargo install`.
 Need a test suite ran? `cargo test`.
 Need to publish to package repository? `cargo publish`.
 The strong typing, borrow checker, and `Result` system really put me at ease that if this compiles, there's unlikely to be a runtime panic.